-FORT HUACHUCA, ARIZONA Fort Huachuca, established in the heart of Apache country in southern Arizona in 1877, first functioned as a frontier outpost.
+FORT HUACHUCA, ARIZONA

+Fort Huachuca, established in the heart of Apache country in southern Arizona in 1877, first functioned as a frontier outpost.
 Fort Huachuca, home to some of the famed Buffalo Soldiers, served as the staging area for General Pershing's Punitive Expedition into Mexico in 1916 and 1917.
 Fort Huachuca hosted the central CCC camp for Arizona beginning in 1933.
 The camp trained and deployed CCC enrollees who worked on numerous work camps across the state.
-CCC enrollees learned basic masonry skills, later put to use at the Grand Canyon built the post's extensive drainage ditches under the WPA program.
-Numerous WPA-funded projects at Fort Huachuca upgraded the turn of the century outpost installation.
+CCC enrollees learned basic masonry skills, later put to use at the Grand Canyon and elsewhere, from local craftsmen who built the post's extensive drainage ditches under the WPA program.
+Numerous WPA-funded projects at Fort Huachuca upgraded the turn of the century outpost from adobe huts to a modern military installation.
 The grandest WPA resource at Fort Huachuca is the "Million Dollar Barracks," built in 1939.
 Other WPA resources on the post include well houses and a reservoir built to secure a steady water supply in the desert environment, and the stone baseball grandstands at Brock Field.
 These barracks, recreational, and infrastructural improvements made possible the expansion of Fort Huachuca after World War II.